Legacy gifts and in memoriam

 - Another explains, ‘When I bring friends to Compton Verney they are always impressed by how professional it is.
 This extends across the permanent exhibits; the special exhibitions; the parkland; educational activities; relations with the armed forces; and outreach to the local community.
 Much has been achieved, but much remains to be done’

 - Peter Ashley-Smith was a great supporter of Compton Verney’s educational programme.
-Thanks to contributions made at his funeral, we are developing a sensory-wall panel in the café area for visitors with special needs.
+Thanks to contributions made at his funeral, we have been able to develop a sensory wall in our café area for visitors with special needs.
 Compton Verney is indebted to Gillian Ashley-Smith for choosing to honour his memory in this way.